growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 ## Decentralized identity

 ### DIDs
-Growr protocol implements W3C’s standard for decentralized identity (DID).
+Growr protocol implements W3C’s architecture for decentralized identity (DID).
 DID is a new type of identifier that enables verifiable, decentralized digital identity.
 DIDs are URIs that associate a DID subject (e.g., a person, organization, thing, data model, abstract entity, etc.) with a DID document allowing trustable interactions associated with that subject.
 DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
 Specifically, while other parties might be used to help enable the discovery of information related to a DID, the design enables only the controller of a DID to prove control over it without requiring permission from any other party.
-More info about DIDs on [https://www.w3.org/TR/did-core](https://www.w3.org/TR/did-core).
+More info about DIDs on [(this link)](https://www.w3.org/TR/did-core).

 ### VCs
-Growr protocol implements W3C’s standard for **Verifiable Credentials (VCs)**.
+Growr protocol implements W3C’s architecture for **Verifiable Credentials (VCs)**.
 Verifiable Credentials (VC) are global uniformed provable claims associated with the subject of the DID.
 They are cryptographically secure, privacy respecting, tamper-evident and machine verifiable.
 They can be used to build universally verifiable presentations, which can also be cryptographically-verified.

 Verifiable credentials are provided by **Credential Issuers** – that is, centralized or decentralized third parties, asserting certain facts about the DID owner.
 Verifiable credentials are consumed by **Verifiers** using the concepts and data models for **presentation exchange**.
 Verifiers verify that:
 - The credential presentation is signed with the subject's DID.